-For the July 2021 transaction, the Company reduced net debt outstanding and increased net equity on the consolidated balance sheet by \$197.0 million, consisting of the par value of the 2019 and 2020 Convertible Notes exchanged of \$201.1 million less the \$4.1 million of remaining debt issuance costs associated with the exchanged notes.
+As a result of the July 2021 exchange transactions, the Company reduced net debt outstanding and increased net equity on the consolidated balance sheet by \$197.0 million, consisting of the par value of the Convertible Notes exchanged of \$201.1 million less the \$4.1 million of remaining debt issuance costs associated with the exchanged notes.
 The Company also increased shares outstanding by 5,992,217 shares consisting of 5,097,166 shares issued at the initial conversion rate in the Indenture of 25.3405 plus an additional 895,051 shares.
-Additionally, the Company issued 78,419 shares as settlement of debt issuance costs paid to the Company's advisor in connection with the conversion transaction.
-The Company recorded a loss on conversion of debt of \$61.1 million comprised of \$55.9 million related to the value of the shares issued in excess of the original conversion terms at the fair market value and \$5.2 million for the value of the 78,419 shares issued in payment of issuance costs.
-Upon exchange of the 2019 and 2020 Convertible Notes, the holders forfeited accrued interest through the date of the exchange of \$2.5 million, which the Company charged to interest expense and to equity.
+Additionally, the Company issued 78,419 shares as settlement of issuance costs paid to the Company's financial advisor in connection with the exchange transaction.
+For the three months ended September 30, 2021, the Company recorded a loss on conversion of debt of \$61.1 million comprised of \$55.9 million related to the value of the shares issued in excess of the original conversion terms at the fair market value and \$5.2 million for the value of the 78,419 shares issued in payment of issuance costs at their then fair value.
+Upon exchange of the Convertible Notes, the holders forfeited accrued interest through the date of the exchange of \$2.5 million, which the Company charged to interest expense and to equity.